By Steve Levine

 About This Article

 This article was originally published on March 22, 2026 covering the closing days of jury deliberations in K.G.M. v.
-Meta and YouTube, and was updated on April 23, 2026 to reflect the March 25 verdict ($6 million for the plaintiff, with both companies appealing), the New Mexico verdict against Meta, and the current MDL 3047 docket and bellwether schedule.
-Reporting is drawn from NPR, CBS News, NBC News, ABC7, Fox Business, FOX 11 Los Angeles, EPIC, and other published sources.
+Meta and YouTube.
+It was updated on April 23, 2026 to reflect the March 25 verdict ($6 million for the plaintiff, with both companies appealing), and again on June 11, 2026 to reflect the June 10 denial of Meta and YouTube's new-trial motions, the $27 million Breathitt County school-district settlement, the revised MDL 3047 bellwether schedule, and the New Mexico remedy phase.
+Reporting is drawn from Reuters, Courthouse News, NPR, CBS News, NBC News, ABC7, Fox Business, FOX 11 Los Angeles, EPIC, and other published sources.
 OpenClassActions.com is a consumer advocacy and class action news site, and is not a class action administrator or a law firm.

 For more class actions keep scrolling below.